Ankit2006Raj/Home_Decorator/README.md

    - Click "Start Design" on the home page
    - Enter room details

-2. **Add Furniture**
-   - Drag furniture from the left sidebar
-   - Drop on the canvas to place items

 3. **Customize Colors**
    - Use the color picker in the toolbar